hrushikesh1203/Affine-Transformations/README.md

 # Affine-Transformations
-Repository tell about hot to implement affine transformations
+Repository tells about how to implement affine transformations